Nerallan/rsschool-cv/cv.md

 ### Skills

-- Hands-on experience in OS: Linux, MacOS, Windows (CLI), SQL (Oracle Database),
+- Hands-on experience in OS: Linux, MacOS, Windows (CLI), SQL (Oracle Database)
 - Strong knowledge of Jira, Git, Docker
-- Solid writing script skills (e.g., shell scripts, Python);
+- Solid writing script skills (e.g., shell scripts, Python)
 - Strong knowledge of Android SDK, different versions of Android, and how to deal with different screen sizes
 - Strong knowledge of Android UI design principles, patterns, and best practices
-- Work experience in a product company;
+- Work experience in a product company
-- Understanding of DI principles;
+- Understanding of DI principles
-- Experience in writing tests (Spock, JUnit);
+- Experience in writing tests (Spock, JUnit)
-- Expertise in Java, App Components, UI frameworks, developer tools and workflows
-- Experience with a multi-module project;
+- Experience with a multi-module project
-- Understanding REST API and GraphQL (Retrofit, OkHTTP)
+- Understanding REST API (Retrofit, OkHTTP), basic knowledge of GraphQL
 - Good understanding of networking, caching of local data and multitasking on Android
 - User Interface design and usability design experience (strong focus on usability)
 - Solid understanding of techniques to achieve high quality user experience
 - Experience with 3rd party libraries and services
 - Familiarity with continuous integrationci system Jenkins
 - GoF Design Patterns, OOP, KISS, DRY, SOLID principles, Clean Architecture, G.R.A.S.P
 - Currently interested in multiplatform frameworks, such as KMP, Flutter